 Preheat the oven to 170°C.

-I used silicon friand moulds from Essential Ingredient so had no need to grease and line the moulds.
+I used silicon financier moulds so had no need to grease and line the moulds.

 Grind the pistachios in a nut grinder or food processor until ground to a fine meal.
+Add the icing sugar and flour to the bowl and pulse until fine and silky.
 Check to make sure there are no nut pieces remaining and set aside.

 Whisk the egg whites until foamy.
 We’re not making meringue here.
 You just need to whisk until you get a nice foam, as in the photo: